gyanendrol9/context-aware_table_extraction/README.md

 This framework involves three main modules to digitize tabular data effectively:

 1. **Table Structure Recognition (TSR):**
-   TSR is the process of identifying and reconstructing the layout of a table, including cell boundaries and relationships between rows and columns.
-This step ensures the correct structure of tabular data is preserved.
+   TSR is the process of identifying and reconstructing the layout of a table, including detecting table boundaries, cell boundaries, and the relationships between rows and columns.
+This step is crucial to preserve the structural integrity of the tabular data for accurate digitization.

+   The TSR module in this framework is implemented using CascadeTabNet, a state-of-the-art model for table structure recognition.
-   > Details on Table Structure Recognition can be found [here](https://github.com/stuartemiddleton/glosat_table_dataset).
+   > Details on the installation, configuration, and training of the TSR model using CascadeTabNet can be found [here](https://github.com/stuartemiddleton/glosat_table_dataset).

 2. **Text Extraction:**
    This step extracts textual content from the cells identified by the TSR module.